sheetalgithub30/weather_app_pm/README.md

 The setBackground function highlights the city that matches the search input by setting its search property to true.
 5. Timeout for Search Highlight:
 A useEffect hook with a timeout is used to reset the search highlight after 3 seconds.

+## 📌<span style="color:#29c4f6"> Installation:

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Install dependencies using npm install.
+4. Start the development server using npm run dev.
+5. Access the app in your browser at http://localhost:3000.

 This project integrates of various React features and external APIs to create a functional and interactive application.